 • What they still meant to each other

-• What they wanted individually and as a couple, should they decide to stay together, and, Only then, can they do the necessary work to revitalize their intimacy and sex life.
+• What they wanted individually and as a couple, should they decide to stay together, and only then can they do the necessary work to revitalize their intimacy and sex life.
 And the threat of divorce made way, paradoxically, for hope.

 For the first time in more than a dozen years, that they could both create the space, motivation, and willingness to change their sexless marriage into a passionate one.